pyalot/webgl-texture-float-extension-shims/README.md

 Some extensions have been proposed or are in draft that help with this.
 Unfortunately they face resistance by Khronos and even if approved, implementations may lag substantially.

 The purpose of this library is to support these extensions as shims in the form of feature detection.
+The libary does also verify that the extensions actually offered perform as promised, which is not always the case.
+In case that capabilities are found to be lacking, the extensions are blacklisted.

 Shimmed extensions
 ------------------